How to check the storage on your iPhone and iPad

 If you want to delete the cached files from your device

-To free up space, your device automatically removes cached and temporary files, so you don't have to.
+To free up space, your device removes cached and temporary files, so you don't have to.

-3. Data in Synced content cannot be removed using your iPhone.
-To remove this data, open the Finder, the Apple Devices app, or iTunes on your computer, deselect the data, and click Sync.
+3. You can't remove data in Synced content using your iPhone.
+To remove this data, switch to the Finder, or open the Apple Devices app or iTunes, deselect the data, and click Sync.